-Symptom Possible solution Computer does not turn off when the power button is pressed Computer shuts down automatically The computer might be in an exceedingly hot environment.
-Let it cool down.
-Be sure that computer air vents are not blocked.
-See Cleaning your computer on page 21.
+Symptom Possible solution Computer does not turn off when the power button is pressed Press and hold the power button until the computer turns off.
+Then turn the computer on again.
+Computer shuts down The computer might be in an exceedingly hot environment.
+Let it cool down. automatically • Be sure that computer air vents are not blocked.
+See Cleaning your computer on page 21 .
 NOTE: If your computer has an internal fan, be sure that the internal fan is running.

-Display (monitor)
+Display (monitor) (select models only)

-Symptom Possible solution Screen is blank, and Reconnect the power cable to the back of the monitor and to the AC outlet. lit Press the power button on the monitor.
+Symptom Possible solution Screen is blank, and Reconnect the power cable to the back of the monitor and to the AC outlet. monitor power light is not lit Press the power button on the monitor.
 Screen is blank Press the space bar on the keyboard or move the mouse to redisplay the screen image.
 Press the Sleep button (select models only), or esc, to resume from Sleep mode.
 Press the power button to turn on the computer.
-Inspect the monitor cable for bent pins. • If any of the pins are bent, replace the monitor cable. • If no pins are bent, reconnect the monitor cable to the computer.
-Images on the screen are Adjust the monitor resolution setting in Windows. the images are fuzzy 1.
+Inspect the monitor cable for bent pins.
+If any of the pins are bent, replace the monitor cable.
+If no pins are bent, reconnect the monitor cable to the computer.
+Images on the screen are Adjust the monitor resolution setting in Windows. too large or too small, or the images are fuzzy 1.
 Right-click an empty area of the desktop, and then click Screen resolution .
 2. Select a different resolution from the drop-down menu.
-3. Click Apply , and then click Keep changes .
-NOTE: In addition to the NOTE: In addition to the information listed here, also refer to the documentation that came with your monitor.
+3. Click Apply, and then click Keep changes.
+NOTE: In addition to the in formation listed here, also refer to the documentation that came with your monitor.